Pavel418890/asyncio-learning/selectors.md

 #### epoll
 epoll() has a different signature and handling of timeout parameter

-* timeout is None set it to -1, meaning block until polling events happened
+* `timeout` is None set it to -1, meaning block until polling events happened;
-* timeout 0 or negative int, meaning using non-blocking polling
+* `timeout` 0 or negative int, meaning using non-blocking polling;
-* timeout float or int will be rounded to at least 1 millisecond(100.0) in case if too much precision is received.
+* `timeout` float or int will be rounded to at least 1 millisecond(100.0) in case if too much precision is received;
-* define a number of expected events, should be greater than 0 or 1 will be passed through
+* define a number of expected events, should be greater than 0 or 1 will be passed through;

-* declare an empty result list for `SelectorKey` objects
+* declare an empty result list for `SelectorKey` objects;
-* delegate a sys call to the C implementation
+* delegate a sys call to the C implementation;
-* check received from python timeout value is an integer or float.
+* check received from python `timeout` rounded value is greater than 0;

-Integer:
+* convert this value at least to 1 millisecond or round value to millisecond int;
-- Compare it with INT_MIN, INT_MAX(-2147483648 > timeout < 2147483647)
+* Compare it with INT_MIN, INT_MAX(-2147483648 > timeout < 2147483647);
-- Initialize a finish monotonic point of time
+* Initialize a finish monotonic point of time;
+* Number of expected events is -1( set `maxevent` value to 512) or greater than 1;
+* Allocate memory buffer for result with size of `maxevent`;
+* Release a GIL;
+* Start polling with epoll_wait() sys call that expect the epoll fd instance, buffer for result, number `maxevent` and `timeout` in milliseconds.
+It return a number of fd ready for requested I/O;
+* Acquire GIL back;
+* At this point of time if some error occurred by the sys call or interrupted signal will be handled free memory and return empty result list;
+* In the other case after polling allocated previously buffer for epoll_events structs will be filled by the kernel;
+* Iterate over polling result and append to the result list tuple of fd and ready events and return that list when iteration is over;
+* On python level for each